Two Kappabashi Streets

 In 1927, the first subway line in Asia opened from Ueno – Inaricho – Tawaramachi – Asakusa at the south of the street, and became the main way to connect the 2 most popular towns in Tokyo City at that time.

 Meanwhile, Kappabashi Dougu Street was a river called “新堀川 (Shin-Bori River)”.
 The river was culverted after the Great Kanto earthquake in 1923, and the street used to be called “新堀通り (Shin-Bori Street)” (the street running southward is still called Shinbori Street).
-After that, trams used to run.
+After that, trams used to run there.

-And at the crossing of Onarimichi and the river, there was a bridge called “合羽橋 (Kappa-bashi Bridge)” (“hashi/bashi” means bridge).
-Two Kappabashi Streets were named after this Kappa-bashi Bridge.
+And at the crossing of Onarimichi street and the river, there was a bridge called “合羽橋 (Kappa-bashi Bridge)” (“hashi/bashi” means bridge).
+After a long time, two Kappabashi Streets were named after this Kappa-bashi Bridge.

 Why this bridge was called Kappa-bashi Bridge?